DataDog/hiring-engineers/answers.md

 ### Part 1: Created Metric Monitor to watch my_metric average with thresholds set (Warning:500:5 minutes, Alerting:800:5 minutes, NO DATA:10 minutes), configured to send an email whenever the monitor triggers with different messages based on whether the monitor is in an Alert, Warning, or No Data state.
 ### Email includes the metric value that caused the monitor to trigger and host ip when the Monitor triggers an Alert state.
 Email sample included.
 #### 3.1.1 Screenshot of custom Metric Monitor
+I created a Metric Monitor interactively using the console and set all of the appropriate parameters.
+I then researched the appropriate syntax to use in the "Message" field so that the message would change based on the type of event and provide more rich information (I know in my experience, it's extremely frustrating to get notifications that tell you to look somewhere else for the context).

+I received an email almost immediately after configuring the Metric Monitor and saw that all of my syntax worked properly.
+I then went in to the console and sent all of the test alerts to make sure the messages changed appropriately, which they fortunately did.

+After verifying all my notifications were working properly, I muted the monitor in the console because my email was blowing up with alerts.
+I then scheduled my downtimes as specified.
+I think this part of the console could use some improvement, the wizard that I was working with was somewhat hard to follow - especially around the duration of the scheduled downtime (how long that downtime would be in effect before expiring) as opposed to the actual details of what the downtime would consist of when it is in effect.
+I received an email informing me that a change had been made to my scheduled downtime each time that I made any tweaks to it.

 ![3.1.1](answers-attachments/3.1.1.png)
 #### 3.1.2 JSON to create custom Metric Monitor
     '''